QuaCCAToo modules

 analysis

-This module contains the Analysis class as part of the QuaCCAToo package.
+This module contains the Analysis class and the plot_histogram method.

 The Analysis class contains several methods for data Analysis, such as FFT, fitting and plotting.